 29.6.2020 - replaced standalone packaging scripts with executable publishing scripts.

 25.6.2020 - procedure Property grouping rule with secpro '-' value can only pass for cases with OR value 1 (reverted change from 17.4.2020).

-#1 Updated by Kristiina Kahur 4 months ago
+#1 Updated by Kristiina Kahur over 1 year ago

 - Subject changed from Nordic DRG Grouper changes (made on 25th and 29th June, 2020) to Nordic DRG Grouper changes (made on 15th, 25th and 29th June, 2020)

 The changes made in Nordic DRG Grouper on 15th of June, 2020 were as follows:

 -when inactivating a case's compl, its middle character is always converted to 'C' for matching to complication exclusion (previously only 'G' was converted)

 -inactive compl is activated only if it wasn't inactivated based on compl.ex matching

 -removed complication property type J from definitions and case features